-Although we've been waiting for the OP Watch for years, the firm has at least hinted that it's coming soon.
-Check out this tweet, which refers to a post by former CEO, Carl Pei, back in 2016 where he revealed 2015 sketches for the smartwatch.
+We've been waiting for the OnePlus Watch for years: check out this tweet, which refers to a post by former CEO, Carl Pei, back in 2016 where he revealed 2015 sketches for the smartwatch.

 More things are coming to the OnePlus ecosystem.
 It's just a matter of time🧐 pic.twitter.com/r6RIILU8AQ— OnePlus (@oneplus) October 14, 2020

 Established tipster Ishan Agarwal initially poked around in the APK file for the OnePlus Health app and within it uncovered model names (W30ICN - thought to be for the Chinese market and W501GB - assumed to be a global version) and other assets for an unnamed OnePlus smartwatch, although some of these assets appear to feature Oppo wearables - such as the Oppo Watch RX - and may only serve as placeholders for the time being.

 This could be our first official look at the OnePlus Watch - Model W301CN— Ishan Agarwal (@ishanagarwal24) January 7, 2021

 I found this (with few faces and the Band) in the OnePlus Health App APK.
 The rest of the assets seem to be of OPPO Watch so, not sharing.

 Do you like it?
 Doesn't seem to be wearOS. #OnePlus #OnePlusWatch pic.twitter.com/RBpf4LIyTS

 Unfortunately, mention of such a device within the APK didn't include any concrete release information but did, at least, allude to the fact that we'll see one launch sooner rather later.